Affiliate link disclosure:

 Located about 30 kilometres outside of town, Kuang Si Waterfall was one of the key things I wanted to see whilst in Luang Prabang.
 I’d read great reviews and luckily wasn’t disappointed.
 It was absolutely stunning and the most beautiful waterfall I’ve seen in South East Asia so far.
 The 45 minute or so tuk tuk ride to Kuang Si takes you through the picturesque Lao countryside.
 You’ll drive through green rice paddies and dusty little villages, with a backdrop of limestone karst mountains.

 The waterfall itself is about 50 metres high and has three tiers which cascade down through the jungle into azure blue pools before flowing downstream.
 The pools are perfect for a swim and, if you go early like me it’s likely you’ll more or less have the place to yourself.
 To reach the main waterfall you have to walk through the trees and around each pool until you reach the bridge at the foot of the cascading torrent of water.
 If you cross the bridge you can hike up the side of the waterfall, across the top and down the other side.
 It’s a very steep climb with little to grab onto so be very careful.
-I wasn’t aware you could do this so had turned up ill-prepared in my flip-flops.
+I wasn’t aware you could do this so had turned up ill-prepared in my flip-flops, be sure to wear walking shoes, walking sandals or trainers with good grips.
 Let’s just say there were a couple of hair-raising moments.
 I also wouldn’t recommend doing the hike if it’s raining as it could get extremely slippery underfoot.